thoughtbot/guides/README.md

 A team member other than the author should review the code before it is merged.

-When you review a teammate's code, you can read it in the Github web interface and make comments on each line.
+Read the pull request on Github.
+Comment directly on lines of code.

-You might also want to check out the branch to run tests:
+For larger features, check out the branch.

     git checkout <branch>
     rake db:migrate
     rake

-Read the code:

     git diff origin/master..HEAD

 If you see any style guide violations, opportunities for better names, or other